A brief history of Iceland

 The first people to inhabit Iceland were Irish hermits.

 Iceland was one of the last islands in the world to become inhabited.
 The ‘Book of Settlements’, or ‘Landnámabók’ as it is known in Icelandic, tells us that the first recorded people to visit Iceland and inhabit our country were Irish hermits or monks.
-They arrived in the eighth century and are said to have lived in Iceland from February until August of ever year.
+They arrived in the eighth century and are said to have lived in Iceland from February until August of every year.
 We think they left for good not long after the Vikings arrived.

 Iceland got its name from a Scandinavian sailor

 Hrafna-Flóki Vilgerðarson – a Scandinavian sailor was the first Norseman to deliberately sail to Iceland.
 He was born in the 9th century and his story is documented in the ‘Book of Settlements’, but we do not know exactly when he sailed to Iceland.
 However, we do know that he sailed with his family from western Norway to Scotland’s Shetland Islands, then on to the Faroe Islands.
 It was an eventful journey as one daughter sadly died and the other got married en route.
 When the party left the Faroe Islands, they traveled on to Iceland.
-Hrafna-Flóki Vilgerðarson named Iceland after seeing so much pack ice during the first and very fierce winter he experienced in the country.
+Hrafna-Flóki Vilgerðarson named Iceland after seeing so much packed ice during the first and very fierce winter he experienced in the country.
 Later that year he returned home to Norway, but he did finally come back to Iceland to settle.

 A Scandinavian called Ingólfur Arnarson is recognized as the first permanent Norse settler in Iceland.

 According to folklore, Scandinavian Ingólfur Arnarson, along with his wife founded Reykjavik in 874.
-Many followed him and settled in Iceland over the next 60 years – a period which is known as the age of settlement.
+Many followed him and settled in Iceland over the next 60 years – a period which is known as the age of Settlement.

-Vikings who arrived in Iceland were usually escaping Norwegian King Harald the Fairhaired.
+Vikings who arrived in Iceland were usually escaping Norwegian King Harald the Fair-haired.

 King Harald the Fairhaired was ferocious.
 He was a barbarian and after prevailing over his rivals in Norway, they fled to Scotland.
 When he arrived in Scotland, they followed Ingólfur Arnarson and headed for Iceland.
 The Vikings who settled in Iceland were usually fleeing Harald – either directly from Norway or via Scotland.